 - A. A promotional process for Emergency Dispatcher III and Emergency Call Taker III will be held in the spring of each even numbered year.
 A promotional process for Public Safety Emergency Shift Supervisor will be held in the spring of each odd numbered year.
-Following the completion of the promotional process, the County shall establish an eligibility register for promotion to Emergency Dispatcher III, Emergency Call Taker III and Public Safety Emergency Shift Supervisor, which will become effective no later than July 1st of that year and shall be in effect for a two-year period. - B. A promotional announcement will be electronically mailed to all PSC personnel and to the PCEA President at least thirty (30) days in advance of the spring promotional process closing date. - C. Applications to participate in the promotional processes shall be filed electronically with the Office of Human Resources Management. - D. Applicants deemed eligible by the Office of Human Resources Management will be provided with the list of promotional study material at least thirty (30) days in advance of the promotional process date. - E. Upon completion of the testing process, applicants shall be provided with their numerical score and rank as compared to other applicants who completed the testing process.
+Following the completion of the promotional process, the County shall establish an eligibility register for promotion to Emergency Dispatcher III, Emergency Call Taker III and Public Safety Emergency Shift Supervisor, which will become effective no later than July 1st of that year and shall be in effect for a two-year period.
+Should an individual Emergency Dispatcher III, Emergency Call Taker III or Emergency Shift Supervisor register be exhausted more than six months in advance of the end of the two-year period, the agency may request the individual announcement be reissued.
+When the agency elects this option, any promotional list generated pursuant to a reissued promotional announcement shall expire at the end of the original two-year period, and a new promotional announcement issued. - B. A promotional announcement will be electronically mailed to all PSC personnel and to the PCEA President at least thirty (30) days in advance of the spring promotional process closing date. - C. Applications to participate in the promotional processes shall be filed electronically with the Office of Human Resources Management. - D. Applicants deemed eligible by the Office of Human Resources Management will be provided with the list of promotional study material at least thirty (30) days in advance of the promotional process date. - E. Upon completion of the testing process, applicants shall be provided with their numerical score and rank as compared to other applicants who completed the testing process.
 A confidential list of the applicants who completed the testing process, along with their scores, shall be provided to the PCEA President.
 The PCEA President is prohibited from disclosing this list to union members or employees. - F. Only PSC personnel who are on the ED III, ECT III and Shift Supervisor eligibility register shall be eligible and considered for promotion to fill those permanent vacancies and to fill in as needed in an acting capacity during temporary absences.